Turkish Business Body Calls For Macroeconomic Reform To Ensure Future Economic Growth - UrduPoint

 "If Turkey provides a competitive, safe, and predictable business and investment environment, it can reach high growth rates and development levels, with its alternative tourism opportunities, agriculture, young, educated population, and entrepreneurial spirit," Kaslowski added.

-In 2018, the World Economic Forum rated Turkey 16th among emerging economies in its annual Inclusive Development Index but placed it in the bottom quintile for high unemployment, which hit 45 percent that year.
+In 2018, the World Economic Forum rated Turkey 16th among emerging economies in its annual Inclusive Development Index but placed it in the bottom quintile for high unemployment after the employment rate fell to 45 percent that year.

 In May, US President Donald Trump terminated the duty-free trade regime with Turkey under the Generalized System of Preferences, which for Ankara meant loosing preferential terms in one its largest export markets.